SwedbankPay/swedbank-pay-sdk-js/CONTRIBUTING.md

 ## Documentation

 Most of the documentation are automatically generated.
-We utilize `typedoc` that uses tags inline with classes in order to generate.
+We utilize `typedoc` that uses tags inline with classes in order to generate the documentation.
 The nice thing about this is that documentation will be visible when using Typescript in editors as well.